 Project Management Certificate

-The 36-hour Project Management Certificate offers a comprehensive program for entry into the field of project management and is based on the widely accepted principles of the Project Management Institute’s (PMI) Project Management Body of Knowledge, the required text (available for purchase in College Bookstore).
-This course satisfies one of the prerequisites for the Project Management Professional (PMP) certification.
-The PMP certification is the most important industry-recognized certification for project managers and allows you to work in any industry or location.
-The PMP certification can also provide a significant advantage when it comes to salary and earning potential.
+This 36-hour Project Management Certificate course offers a comprehensive program for entry into the field of project management or formalizing your “on-the-job” project management experience and is based on the widely accepted principles of the Project Management Institute’s (PMI) Project Management Body of Knowledge (available for purchase in College Bookstore).
+This course satisfies the educational prerequisites for the Project Management Professional (PMP®) or the Certified Associate in Project Management (CAPM®) certification.
+The PMP certification is the most important industry-recognized certification for project managers and can provide you with a significant advantage when it comes to salary and earning potential.
 According to PMI, those with a PMP certification earn a higher salary (20% higher on average) than those without a PMP certification.
 The PMP signifies that you speak and understand the global language of project management and connects you to a community of professionals, organizations, and experts worldwide.
 12 SESSIONS

 Facility Management Professional®-FMP

 The Facility Management Professional (“FMP”) credential of the International Facility Management Association™ (IFMA) is a must-have for current and future facility managers, commercial real estate management professionals as well as suppliers whom support facility and real estate management customers.
 The course is recommended to individuals of all knowledge levels desiring to master the core competencies of modern Facility Management (“FM”).
 The four (4) FM competencies covered are:

 - Leadership & Strategy

 - Project Management

 Completion of this course will enhance your FM skills and provide immediate, globally recognized credibility with employers, clients, and peers.
 This 60-hour program gives you everything you need to earn the FMP credential.
 15 SESSIONS

 Note: Please register at least one week before start date so that materials are received in time for first class.